pablobm/pygame-tutorial/source/lessons/00600-lists/index.html.markdown

         1. Increase the `y` coordinate.
         2. "Blit" the image for the actor on the screen.
     3. "Flip" the screen to update it.

+Come on, get typing.
+I'll wait.

+OK, how did it go?
+If you are having trouble, remember to address one thing at a time.
+Don't try to write all at once.
+Review the previous lessons if you need.